weaversa/cryptol-course/labs/SAW/SAW.md

 Now that `sprite_p` has been allocated and its field values were asserted, we connect `sprite_p` to `character_p`.
-The other fields for `character` do not change in the function, so we can resuse the symbolic variables that were defined in the contract's initial state.
+The other fields for `character` do not change in the function, so we can resuse the symbolic variables that were defined in the contract's *initial state*.

 As we can see, the `struct` keyword is quite versatile as we can pass symbolic variables, symbolic pointers, and even define specific Cryptol values to it.